rguzmanl/SI507-HW6/README.md

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

 - Not the most efficient way but this is what I did.
 I created a second function copyFunction2() the execut an "oncopy" event.
 That function is invoked in the list element of McGill University.
 I added a footer and a div inside in order to display 'O Canada' closer to the bottom of the page.
-I used some CSS styling in order to position the text.
+I used some CSS styling in order to position the text, specifically I played with the top margin.
 I tried to use some concepts from SI-539 but I didn't go into detail.